2017-fall-DL-training-program/Setup_tutorial/OpenAI-gym-install.md

 # OpenAI Gym Install & Setting

-Assume we already installed all of deep learning packages we need(tf, pytorch etc.)
+Assume we already installed all of deep learning packages we need(tf, pytorch etc.) Also assumes you have an NVIDIA GPU driver.

 ## Install openai-gym